 "In the course of my atypical music 'career' I have erected recording studios amidst dilapidated horse stables, composed string quartets for my cat, resisted getting a "real job" throughout my 20's, successfully stalked my adolescent musical heroes and got them to put me on their payroll, played multiple gigs in Odessa Texas, slept on dusty farmhouse floors, sung spontaneous improvised Sam Cooke duets with Hurricane Katrina refugees at a Houston Whole Foods Market meat counter, made big band arrangements of old school video games, and founded a time-warping boy band."

-Tim Smolens is a multi-instrumentalist, composer, recording engineer and producer that is/was a pivotal member of bands such as Estradasphere, I.S.S.
-(Ideal Social Situation), High Castle Teleorkestra and Don Salsa.
+Tim Smolens is a multi-instrumentalist, composer, recording engineer and producer that was a pivotal member of bands such as Estradasphere, Don Salsa and I.S.S. and currently heads up the international midlife crisis sci-fi prog rock all-star group High Castle Teleorkestra.
 Tim has also recorded and toured with various acts such as Secret Chiefs 3 and Amanda Palmer (of the Dresden Dolls).
 Tim is known for his elaborate, multi-layered recording productions/compositions and his keen insight into the advanced chord progressions that serve as the foundation for all sophisticated western music.
 Largely self taught, Tim has obsessively studied the harmonic progressions and unique production style of Brian Wilson (Beach Boys) and successfully employed them as a distinct element in his own sound.

 Born October, 26th 1977 in Southern California (just miles from eventual musical hero Brian Wilson), Tim decided to take up the electric guitar after seeing the movie "La Bamba" at age 9, based on the life and tragic death of 50's pop star Ritchie Valens.
 After becoming a "shredding" glam metal guitarist by junior high, Tim decided to switch to electric bass after Nirvana slayed glam metal and "shredding" became frowned upon!
 He was tired of being snickered at in the hallways and being subjected to under the breath digs such as "kick-ass."
 In high school he formed a band called "Don Salsa" with his brother Doug Smolens (Fishtank Ensemble), childhood friend Jason Schimmel (Estradasphere, Atomic Ape), Jeff Atridge, and Rob Hondrick.
 Don Salsa was unapologetically obsessed with Mr. Bungle and spent 2+ years recording an album with 2 linked ADAT's (primitive digital 8-tracks) that they hoped would pay homage to their high school heroes.
 It was during this time that Tim emerged as a budding engineer and producer taking on nearly all those duties for the enormously complex Don Salsa album.